 - A simplified GST return will be executed from the 1st April, 2020.
 It will make return filing basic with features like SMS based filing for nil return, return pre-filling, improved input tax credit flow and general simplification.
 Dynamic QR-code is proposed for purchaser invoices.
 GST parameters will be caught when payment for purchases is made through the QR-code.

 On Financial Markets, about strengthening of the bond market, certain specified categories of Government securities would be opened fully for non-resident investors, apart from being at one's fingertips for domestic investors as well.

 Smt.
 Sitharaman said that a policy to empower the private sector to build Data Centre parks throughout the country will be brought out soon.
-Fibre to the Home (FTTH) connections through Bharatnet will joint 100,000 gram panchayats this year.
-It is offered to provide 6000 crore to Bharatnet programme in 2020-21.
+Fiber to the Home (FTTH) connections through Bharatnet will joint 100,000-gram panchayats this year.
+It is offered to provide 6000 crores to Bharatnet program in 2020-21.

-- To boost the investment by Sovereign Wealth Fund of foreign governments, the Finance Minister has come up with the idea to grant 100% tax exemption to their interest, dividend and capital gains income in respect of the investment made in infrastructure and other notified sectors before 31st March, 2024 and with a minimum lock-in period of 3 years.
+- To boost the investment by Sovereign Wealth Fund of foreign governments, the Finance Minister has come up with the idea to grant 100% tax exemption to their interest, dividend and capital gain income in respect of the investment made in infrastructure and other notified sectors before 31st March 2024 and with a minimum lock-in period of 3 years.

-- Income of Charity Institutions is fully exempt.
+- The income of Charity Institutions is fully exempt.
 Donation made to these institutions is also entitled as a deduction in assessing the taxable income of the donor.
-It is suggested to pre-fill the donee’s information in taxpayer’s return on the basis of information of donations made by the donee.
+It is suggested to pre-fill the donee’s information in the taxpayer’s return on the basis of information of donations made by the donee.